Blakesley, Colin Phillip Interview

 And not just for the person who’s now an amputee, but for the person’s family and associates as well.

 It’s the ones that are left behind – yeah, that’s right.
-But even counselling … if you can get it prior to that if you get an inkling.
-And I’ve had the inkling and it has happened since then – but not to amputees – and suicide has happened, and that’s been the result of it.
-But there was nothing you could really do, because once again there was … it was either talk to the person [speaking together] who would totally ignore you, or try and talk to the family, who wouldn’t believe you.
+But even counselling – if you can get it prior to that if you get an inkling.
+I’ve had the inkling and it has happened since then, but not to amputees – suicide has happened.
+There has been a result, but there was nothing you could really do, because once again there was … it was either talk to the person [speaking together] who would totally ignore you, or try and talk to the family, who wouldn’t believe you.
 So you were tied both ends, tied down.
-But I still think, and I know, that most amputees … should I say most?
-Or all amputees?
-Go through a massive psychological change in your life, and it does bring you down.
+But I still think, and I know, that most amputees … should I say most, or all amputees? … go through a massive psychological change in your life, and it does bring you down.
 It pulls you down to a depression stage where you’ve got to pull yourself out of again.

 It brought me up, actually.